rnichollx/quxlang/docs/spec.md

 `a < b` : `a <= b && !(a >= b)`

 But these are not well defined in terms of ordering at the moment.

+## Tail Calls

+A tail call can be performed using `TAILRET` instead of `RETURN`.
+This triggers a compiler error if it cannot be made into a tail call.
+The compiler might also optimize normal calls into tail calls, but this is not guaranteed.

+In order for a call to be converted into a tail call, all the arguments must satisfy `TrviallyRelocatable`.
+The following types will be trivially relocatable:

+* Built-in primitives, like I32, F32, etc.
+* Pointers, references.
+* Classes declared `TRIVIALLY_RELOCATABLE` or `PRIMITIVE` (which implies `TRIVIALLY_RELOCATABLE`).
+* Classes declared `POSTHOC_RELOCATABLE`.

+## Call Relocation

+Types which are trivially relocatable can be passed in function calls more efficiently in many ABI targets.
+Trivial relocation means that a value can be passed into a register or set of registers and then stored in a different memory location.
+In this case, the address of the object when the constructor is called and when the destructor is called may not match.

+For example, supposing you have a function `::foo FUNCTION(%a myclass)`, and you pass an instance of `myclass` as an argument by variable name, `foo(myclassobj)`, in this case, a copy of the object is made and passed to the function.

+It is possible to *pass* objects directly into a function call, via *pass*, e.g., `foo(PASS(myclassobj))`.
+In this case, myclassobj is passed directly to the function and not copied, therefore it is no longer valid after the function call.

+However, merely using `PASS` by itself does not remove the pointer indirection, because the callee needs to call the object's destructor.
+In general, we assume that objects need to reside in the same memory location at the constructor and destructor unless the object is `RELOCATABLE`.
+There are 3 categories of relocatable objects:

+* `TRIVIALLY_RELOCATABLE`: Can be relocated using a bit copy.
+* `POSTHOC_RELOCATABLE`: Can be relocated using a bit copy followed by `.POSTHOC_RELOCATE`
+* `RELOCATABLE`: Can be relocated using `.RELOCATE`.

+Of these, `TRIVIALLY_RELOCATABLE` and `POSTHOC_RELOCATABLE` allow bypassing pointer indirection in function call ABIs.